-An attacker depletes a resource to the point that the target's functionality is affected.
+Attack patterns within this category focus on the depletion of a resource to the point that the target's functionality is affected.
 Virtually any resource necessary for the target's operation can be targeted in this attack.
 The result of a successful resource depletion attack is usually the degrading or denial of one or more services offered by the target.
-Resources required will depend on the nature of the resource to be depleted, the amount of the resource the target has access to, and other mitigating circumstances such as the target's ability to shift load, detect and mitigate resource depletion attacks, or acquire additional resources to deal with the depletion.
-The more protected the resource and the greater the quantity of it that must be consumed, the more resources the attacker will need to have at their disposal.
+Resources required will depend on the nature of the resource being depleted, the amount of resources the target has access to, and other mitigating circumstances such as the target's ability to shift load or acquire additional resources to deal with the depletion.
+The more protected the resource and the greater the quantity of it that must be consumed, the more skill the adversary will need to successfully execute attacks in this category.

 Allocation of Resources Without Limits or Throttling